Skip to main content

 1. TL;DR

-The AIP state machine defines allowed state transitions and invariants for ad lifecycle tracking, ensuring no event is double-counted or reversed.
+The AIP state machine defines allowed state transitions and invariants for decision lifecycle tracking, ensuring no event is double-counted or reversed.
 Operators implement their own detection, verification, and enforcement logic.

 2. Why it matters